Al Jazeera controversies: United States

+U.S. criticism and effort to shut down Al Jazeera

 Since the September 11 attacks, US officials have accused Al Jazeera's news coverage of anti-American bias.
 The organization first received widespread attention in the West after 9/11, when it broadcast videos in which Osama bin Laden and Sulaiman Abu Ghaith defended the attacks.
 This led to accusations by the United States government that Al Jazeera was broadcasting propaganda on behalf of terrorists.
 The organization countered that it was making information available without comment, and several Western television channels later broadcast portions of the tapes.
 At a 3 October 2001 press conference, Colin Powell tried to persuade the emir of Qatar to close Al Jazeera.